countdigi/ref/finance.md

       - No good bond selection - other than the NRS Florida Fixed Fund at 3.50 % Return (Insurance Product)
   - AIG
     - Annual Fee: 12 bp
+- Notes:
+  - You can take money out of a 457 before 59.5 years old with no IRS penalty (just pay regular taxes) if you leave your employer

 ## Taxes